-5.4.1.1.0 Introduction
+6.4.1.1.0 Introduction

-The Create Request primitive for the <mgmtObj> Resource, as described in [Y.oneM2M.SLCP], shall be mapped to technology specific requests that create the corresponding OMA DM Management Objects.
-Depending on the type of the <mgmtObj> Resource (i.e. [memory], [battery], [deviceInfo], etc.), the associated OMA DM Management Object as specified in clause 6.3 should be created.
+The Create Request primitive for the <mgmtObj> Resource, as described in [ITU-T Y.oneM2M.SLCP], shall be mapped to technology specific requests that create the corresponding OMA DM Management Objects.
+Depending on the type of the <mgmtObj> Resource (i.e. [memory], [battery], [deviceInfo], etc.), the associated OMA DM Management Object as specified in clause 7.3 should be created.
 Creating OMA DM Management Object can be performed by the Protocol Command Add in OMA DM 1.3 and HGET in OMA DM 2.0.

 Receiving Create Request primitive does not imply that the mapped technology specific requests shall always be performed since, on receiving the Create Request primitive, the corresponding technology specific data model objects may already exist in the device.
 For instance, after discovering the external management objects, the DMG in MN or ASN creates <mgmtObj> Resource in the IN-CSE; and in this case, the IN-CSE does not need to create the external management objects.